Collective Worship at St Paul's

 PROMOTING, VALUING & CELEBRATING ACHIEVEMENT IN A CHRISTIAN SETTING

 "I am the Good Shepherd; I know my sheep and my sheep know me."
 John 10:14Daily collective worship is a very special time at St Paul's.
-A typical week of Collective Worship will look like this:
+A typical week of Collective Worship looks like this:

 Monday | Tuesday | Wednesday | Thursday | Friday |